no-go/AnotherRSS/README.md

 ## Podcast improvement

-If a feed url ends with .podcast and the links ends with .mp3 the App does not open Browser.
-It plays the mp3 from the internet (it does not download and cache it!!).
+If a feed url links ends with .mp3, .ogg or .mp4 the App adds a play-icon.
+It plays the sound and video from the internet (it does not download and cache it!!).

 ## Bugs